zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - **Administrators and developers who need to log in to the homepage of the Discovery Service**

-    - HTTP mode: the access is protected by basic Eureka authentication.
+    - HTTP mode: Access is protected by basic Eureka authentication.

-    - HTTPS mode: the access is protected by mainframe credentials (basic or token) or client certificate.
+    - HTTPS mode: Access is protected by mainframe credentials (basic or token) or client certificate.
-    The `application/**` endpoints are protected by mainframe credentials (basic or token) and the `discovery/**` endpoint is protected by mainframe credentials (basic or token) or x509 certificate.
+    The `application/**` endpoints are protected by mainframe credentials (basic or token) and the `discovery/**` endpoint is protected by mainframe credentials (basic or token) or a x509 certificate.
     The `eureka/**` endpoints are protected by the client certificate.
     The certificate is stored in the `keystore/localhost/localhost.keystore.p12` keystore.
-    Some utilities including HTTPie require the certificate to be in PEM format.
-You can find it in `keystore/localhost/localhost.pem`.
+    Some utilities including HTTPie require the certificate to be in PEM format and stored in `keystore/localhost/localhost.pem`.
     Since the Discovery Service is using HTTPS, your client also requires verification of the validity of its certificate.
-Verification is performed by trusting the local CA certificate which is store at `keystore/local_ca/localca.cer`.
+Verification is performed by trusting the local CA certificate stored in `keystore/local_ca/localca.cer`.
-    The following is an example of how to access Discovery Service from CLI with full certificate validation:
+    The following example shows how to access Discovery Service from CLI with full certificate validation:
     `http --cert=keystore/localhost/localhost.pem --verify=keystore/local_ca/localca.cer -j GET https://localhost:10011/eureka/apps/`